qiskit-community/qiskit-js/packages/qiskit-sim/README.md

-# QISKit.js simulator
+# Qiskit.js simulator

 :atom_symbol: [Quantum Information Science Kit](https://developer.ibm.com/open/openprojects/qiskit) simulator in pure JavaScript.
-As a first feature it includes an unitary one for [OpenQASM](https://github.com/IBM/qisim.js-openqasm) circuits representation.
+As a first feature it includes an unitary one, with specific support for [OpenQASM](https://github.com/IBM/qisim.js-openqasm) circuits representation.

-Please visit the [main repository](https://github.com/QISKit/qiskit-js) to know more about the rest of the project tools.
+Please visit the [main repository](https://github.com/Qiskit/qiskit-js) to know more about the rest of the project tools.

 ## Install